logzio/logz-docs/_source/logzio_collections/_log-sources/windows-defender.md

 ##### Download the Logz.io public certificate

+**Action required**:
-Starting May 26, 2020, we'll be transitioning our listener servers to a new public certificate.
+Starting May 26, 2020, we'll transition our listener servers to a new public SSL certificate.
+Before that time,
-To make sure your shipped data arrives at your account, we recommend using both the old and new certificates as soon as possible, and including both certificates in your Filebeat configuration.
+you'll need to include both the old and new certificates in your configurations. \\
+\\
+**If you send encrypted data without using both certificates after May 26, that data might not arrive at your Logz.io account or be archived.** \\
+\\
-After June 1, 2020, you can safely remove the old certificate.
+You can safely remove the old certificate after June 5, 2020.
-{:.info-box.important}
+{:.info-box.warning}

 Download the
 [new Logz.io public certificate](https://raw.githubusercontent.com/logzio/public-certificates/master/SectigoRSADomainValidationSecureServerCA.crt)